How to Prove Ownership of an LLC? – Your International Founder Answer

 There are various documents you receive when you form an LLC.
 Your operating agreement is the document which will reflect ownership of your LLC (and your EIN confirmation letter can do this as well!)

-If you have any questions about forming an LLC, or designating LLC ownership don’t hesitate to live chat us online.
+If you have any questions about forming an LLC, or designating LLC ownership don’t hesitate to book a free consultation with us.

 Doola's website is for general information purposes only and